rehierl/abstract-properties/12-x-doctree-traversal/_notes.md

-- variable, max number of iterations
+a variable max number of iterations
+- certainly less than N iterations
-- an ordered tree is a binary tree
+- is there a better upper boundary?
+- one that depends on the tree's height?

 # in general